 Based on these provisions, it is the responsibility of the actuary to recommend a cost of living increase, if it is supported on an actuarially sound basis by the fund.
-A cost of living increase could be supported by the fund only if the City of Paducah increases its annual employer contribution.
+In some years, a cost of living increase may be supported by the fund only if the City of Paducah increases its annual employer contribution.
 Based on the decision of the Court of Appeals of the Commonwealth of Kentucky in the case of Keeton v.
 City of Ashland (July 1, 1994), an increase can be actuarially supported with the consent of the City to make the additional contributions.
-The minimum actuarially sound employer contribution to the fund, absent a cost of living increase, would be \$498,540.
-With a 3.27% cost of living increase, the minimum actuarially sound employer contribution would be \$538,735.
-If the City is prepared to make the additional contributions, then I recommend a cost of living increase of 3.27 %.
+For the plan year beginning July 1, 2016 utilizing an assumed rate of return of 6.75%, no discretionary cost of living increase can be supported on an actuarially sound basis by the fund without the City having to contribute additional funds to cover the increase.